davidarebuwa/10x-project/README.md

 `localhost:3000/ten-x-demo`

 ## Testing
-Ro run Cypress test using
-`npx cypress open`
+You can run tests by executing `npm run cypress` or `npx cypress open` commands in your prefered CLI which will open the cypress interface, allwoing you to browse existing tests.

 Provide instructions on how to run application tests.
 If the tests need to have data seeded, be sure to include information for that too.